gbdev/pandocs/content/SGB_Functions.md

 Built-in borders other than the Game Boy frame and the plain black border have a \"screen saver\" activated by pressing R, L, L, L, L, R or by leaving the controller alone for roughly 7 minutes (tested with 144p Test Suite).
-It is speculated that attraction mode disables these borders.
+It is speculated that the animation may have interfered with rarely-used SGB features, such as OBJ\_TRN or JUMP, and that Attraction Disable disables this animation.

 ` Byte  Content`\
 ` 0     Command*8+Length    (fixed length=1)`\